top of page

 Sanctuary as a spiritual practice place.

-Sanctuary is modeled after Green Dragon Temple and Green Gulch Farm (Soryu-ji), as a Buddhist practice center in the Japanese Soto Zen tradition, offering training in Zen meditation, philosophy, and work.
+Sanctuary is modeled as a spiritual practice center in the Zen tradition, offering training in Zen meditation, philosophy, and work.
 The mission of the spiritual practice is to awaken the bodhisattva spirit -- the spirit of kindness and realistic helpfulness -- as a living enactment of Buddha's way.

 Daily Practice Schedule